-Ted co-leads Princeton’s private equity efforts, including investments in buyout and venture capital funds.
-He also works across marketable asset classes, including domestic equity, international developed equity and independent return.
-Ted has regularly guest lectured on venture capital at Princeton University.
-Prior to joining Princo in 2008, Ted advised insurance companies on their private equity, mezzanine and senior debt investments, initially at Bingham McCutchen LLP and subsequently at Delaware Investments.
-Ted earned a B.A. from George Washington University, an M.A. from the University of Delaware, and a J.D. from the University of Connecticut, where he graduated first in his law school class and served as an Executive Editor of the Connecticut Law Review.
+Ted joined Princo in 2008 and today co-leads the Endowment’s private equity efforts, including investments in buyout and venture capital funds.
+During his tenure, he has worked across all asset classes and been active in Princo’s talent acquisition and team development.
+On campus, Ted regularly guest lectures on the limited partner’s role in venture capital and chairs the Westminster Foundation’s Investment Committee.
+Ted also is a member of the Investment Advisory Committee of Weybourne Limited in London.
+Previously, Ted advised insurance companies on their private equity, mezzanine and senior debt investments.
+Ted holds degrees from George Washington University (BA), University of Delaware (MA), and University of Connecticut (JD), where he graduated first in his law school class.
 Ted is admitted to the Connecticut Bar and is a past Board Member of the Institutional Limited Partners Association, a CAIA Charterholder, and a Member of the CFA Institute.
 Ted is originally from the Boston area and enjoys family vacations and running races for Team Princo.

 Jim joined Princo in 2008 to lead efforts in Private Equity.
 Prior to joining Princo, he spent over two decades in the venture capital industry investing in early-stage technology companies.
 Jim is a past Chairman and President of the Mid-Atlantic Capital Alliance and a former Member of the NASBIC Board of Governors.
 He began his career as a systems engineer designing microprocessors at Texas Instruments.
 Jim holds a B.S. cum laude in Engineering and Applied Science with Distinction in the Major from Yale University and received an M.B.A. with Distinction from The Wharton School of the University of Pennsylvania.
 He has been a frequent Guest Lecturer at Princeton University, Stanford University, and the University of Pennsylvania.
 He serves as Vice Chairman of the Princeton National Rowing Association and spends as much of his spare time as possible sculling on Carnegie Lake and rowing venues around the globe.